 Purple Fountain Grass Care: How To Overwinter

-The fountain grass is indigenous to southern Asia and Africa.
+The fireworks grass is indigenous to southern Asia and Africa.
 Considered tender perennial the grass cannot survive cold winters.

 Pennisetum setaceum “Rubrum” An Annual or Perennial?